 Milk Paint the Chair

 Do you ever get stumped by what colour to paint your furniture finds?
-In the case of a chair makeover, I think the easiest way to find a colour is to take inspiration from the fabric.
+In the case of a chair makeover, I think the easiest way to find a colour is to take inspiration from the fabric!
 In this case, either the green or golden yellow will look great.

 Since green is my favourite colour, I’m going with that!
 Mix equal parts milk paint powder to water and mix until combined.

 Since I’m not painting the harp detail, I tape along the edges with painters tape, and wrap the rest in moisture resistant paper.
+That will prevent accidental paint mishaps on the harp.

 Start with the chair lying down horizontally.
 I like to use a large round brush for applying milk paint; I feel it gives me more control.